0049 941 / 56 76 460

 Sagra del Carciofo - Artichoke festival

-In April, a lot of festivals on Sicily are dedicated to the artichoke.
-They count among the most important gastronomic events in spring.
-At the weekends at the beginning of April, Sagra del Carciofo at the agricultural town of Ramacca in the province of Catania celebrates one of the town’s most important products, the artichoke.
+At the weekends in early April, Sagra del Carciofo at the agricultural town of Ramacca in the province of Catania celebrates one of the town’s most important crops, the artichoke.

 May